眾生無邊誓願度

 Explanation of the Mahayana Vijñāna Manifestation Sūtra

-Original text: The Buddha saw Bhadrapāla and emitted light from his entire body, illuminating Bhadrapāla.
-At that moment, Bhadrapāla attained fearlessness.
-He circumambulated the Buddha three times clockwise, prostrated at the Buddha’s feet, and addressed the Buddha, saying: “I beseech the World-Honored One, out of compassion, to instruct me.
-I have now, for the first time in the Buddha’s presence, attained pure faith.
-My mind yearns for the wondrous Dharma and wishes to ask a question.
-Yet I have long dwelt in the cycle of birth and death, drowning in the suffering of afflictions.
-My thoughts are confused and disordered, lacking the subtle aid of pure action in precepts and other practices.
-Although my mind feels a profound and rare earnestness, I now do not know how to transcend this state of ignorance, confusion, and entanglement of doubts, how to cross over and be liberated from birth and death.
-The World-Honored One is the All-Knowing One, who sees all-pervasively.
-The appearance of a Buddha is extremely rare, an encounter most difficult to meet, like a wish-fulfilling jewel granting joy to sentient beings.
+Original Text: The Buddha saw Bhadrapāla and emitted light from his entire body, illuminating Bhadrapāla.
+At that moment, Bhadrapāla became fearless.
+He circumambulated the Buddha three times, prostrated to touch the Buddha's feet, and addressed the Buddha, saying: "O World-Honored One, I beseech you, out of compassion, to instruct me.
+Now, for the first time in the presence of the Buddha, I have attained pure faith.
+My heart yearns for the wondrous Dharma and wishes to inquire.
+Yet, I have long dwelt in the cycle of birth and death, drowning in the suffering of afflictions, with chaotic and scattered thoughts.
+I lack the karmic support for practices such as precepts.
+Though my heart is profoundly earnest, I do not know how to transcend this state of ignorance, delusion, and web of doubt, how to cross over and be liberated from birth and death.
+The World-Honored One is omniscient, seeing all things universally.
+The appearance of a Buddha is extremely rare, a precious encounter, like a wish-fulfilling jewel that bestows joy upon sentient beings.
 The Buddha is the great wish-fulfilling jewel.
-All sentient beings solely rely upon the Buddha to attain great peace and happiness.
+All sentient beings attain great peace and happiness solely through relying upon the Buddha.
 He is the great parent, the source of goodness for sentient beings.
-It is through the Buddha, our parent, that sentient beings see the right path.
-I beseech you, out of compassion, to dispel my doubts and illuminate my darkness.”
+It is through the Buddha, our parent, that we see the right path.
+I beseech you, out of compassion, to dispel the darkness of doubt and enlighten me."

-The Buddha said to Bhadrapāla, “You have doubts; ask freely as you wish.
-I shall explain and elucidate them for you in detail.”
-Then Bhadrapāla, having received the Buddha’s permission to ask, focused his mind to inquire and stood to one side.
+The Buddha said to Bhadrapāla: "You have doubts; ask freely according to your wish.
+I shall explain and clarify for you in detail."
+Then Bhadrapāla, having received the Buddha's permission to ask, concentrated his mind to inquire and stood to one side.

 ——Master Sheng-Ru's Teachings